 Why it is so?
-Because plant is also known as Tendu and exploited more for its leaves, which are used for making, Bidi, a rolled local model of cigarette.
+Because plant is also known as Tendu and exploited more for its leaves, which are used for making,

+Bidi, a rolled local model of cigarette.
 Tender leaves are plucked and used for Bidi business, and over exploitation of the tree for its leaves have resulted in leaving behind its use as fruit.
 Now it lies in the memory of peoples who are in their fifties and sixties in semi-urban areas.
 In the Banswara some of the villages still have remains in the form of dying trees like the one which we came across at village Padla-Miyasa and collected 10 kilograms of seeds for propagation.
 Hope we will be able to revive this for the future generation also.

-Encouraged with this VAAGDHARA team tried to understand benefits of this preparation, and elderly women shared that this preparation helps in fighting heat-stroke during extreme summer time.

-Its botanical name is Diospyros melanoxylon which is medium to large dry deciduous tree, growing to 15 to 25 m tall.
+Encouraged with this VAAGDHARA team tried to understand benefits of this preparation, and elderly women shared that this preparation helps in fighting heat-stroke during extreme summer time growing to 15 to 25 m tall.
 It is a slow growing tree; young trees have a growth rate of a few feet per year and takes long time to grow to producing age.
 The fruits are 1.5 to 2.5 inch in diameter, bright saffron colored.
 Its leaves are also considered as good nutritive fodder particularly for small ruminants.
-VAAGDHARA, undertook nutrition analysis of Timru fruits, which indicated that it is rich source of Phosphorus, Sodium, Potassium, Calcium, Magnesium, Vitamin-A and Vitamin-C.
+VAAGDHARA, undertook nutrition analysis of Timru fruits, which indicated that it is rich source of Phosphorus, Sodium, tassium, Calcium, Magnesium Vitamin.
+A